-According to the World Health Organisation, sexual and reproductive health is fundamental for the overall health and well-being of individuals, couples and families, and the social and economic development of communities and countries.
+Sexual and reproductive health is fundamental for the overall health and well-being of individuals, couples and families, and for the social and economic development of communities and countries.

-This standard will regulate the following services as provided by pharmacists: HIV testing, PIMART, EPC, and family planning (and hormonal contraception).
+This standard will regulate the following services as provided by pharmacists: HIV testing, Pharmacist-Initiated Management of Antiretroviral Therapy (PIMART), emergency postcoital contraception (EPC), and family planning including hormonal contraception.

 South Africa has the highest prevalence of HIV in the world.
-Sexual and reproductive healthcare may make up a large part of a pharmacists' daily practice, especially with regards to primary health care.
-Pharmacists have both a professional and social responsibility to educate the public on sexual and reproductive health.
+Sexual and reproductive healthcare constitutes a significant portion of pharmacists' daily practice, especially in the primary healthcare setting.
+Pharmacists have a professional and social responsibility to educate the public on sexual and reproductive health matters.
 They should also contribute to efforts aimed at the prevention and treatment of sexually transmitted infections (STIs), including HIV/AIDS, and the prevention of unplanned pregnancies.
-Pharmacists are well placed to provide therapeutic guidance to women of all ages, able to advise on contraception, fertility, pregnancy, and menopause.
-Individuals seeking access to abortion services, and those who fall victim to sexual and gender-based violence, can seek confidential and professional assistance from the pharmacist.
+Pharmacists are well placed to provide therapeutic guidance to women of all ages, able to advise on contraception, fertility, pregnancy and menopause.
+Individuals seeking access to abortion services, and those who fall victim to sexual and gender-based violence can seek confidential and professional assistance from the pharmacist.